christianwasta/DriveBus/README.md

 # Usage
 1. You need a Windows system to run the simulation since Steam only supports DesertBus games on Windows system
 1. Download ACT-R 7.27.9 from http://act-r.psy.cmu.edu/software/
-2. Download Emacs and Lisp Slime. it's best to run the ACT-R model and the robotic hands and eyes (VisiTor) using LISP slime since ACT-R is written in common Lisp
+2. Download Emacs and Lisp Slime. it's best to run the ACT-R model using LISP slime since ACT-R is written in common Lisp
 3. Replace the correct VisiTor file path in the ACT-R model
 4. Open the desert bus game environment, and manually proceed to the start position of the bus.
 5. Run the ACT-R model